 Python supports integers whose size is limited only by the memory available.
 Extensive arithmetic using integers larger than the largest integer supported in the language used to implement Python will degrade performance, so it may be useful to know the integer size of the implementation.

-The type of garbage collection algorithm used,
+The type of garbage collection algorithm used, such as reference counting, mark and sweep, etc., is implementation-defined.
+Depending upon the algorithm used, additional programmer action may be required to prevent memory leakage.

 6.57.2 Guidance to language users